jfrattarola/CarND-Vehicle-Detection/README.md

 [search_sliding]: ./examples/search_sliding.png
 [train] ./examples/train.png

-### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
-I want to start with the discussion.
-This project took me many hours to complete...and I actually completed it twice.
-First, I followed the guidelines from the lessons.
-That produced high test accuracy from my classifier, but I couldn't get the boxes to be accurate on moving images no matter what.
-After doing a bunch of research and discussing with other classmates, I decided that the main problems were caused by my feature sets.
-Color saturation was messing with it, so I used grayscale for HOG extraction since this would retain the structural information.
-I also reduced my orient size to 8 and cell per block to only 1.
-I didn't use spatial bins or color histograms at all.
-My predictions processed much faster and I was able to accurately draw boxes on moving images

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.